ro-py/ro.py/README.md

 If you use this library in a way that violates the [Roblox Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use) your account may be punished.

 ## Documentation
 You can view documentation for ro.py at [ro.py.jmksite.dev](https://ro.py.jmksite.dev/).
 If something's missing from docs, feel free to dive into the code and read the docstrings as most things are documented there.
+The docs are generated from docstrings in the code using pdoc3.

 ## Installation
 You can install ro.py from pip: